 Practice Pharmacist - Karen Acott

-Karen Acott is part of the clinical team, as practice pharmacist she is trained to work directly with patients.
+Karen Acott is part of the clinical team.
+As practice Pharmacist she is trained to work directly with patients.
 Karen has detailed knowledge about drugs and their effects, and because Karen has extensive experience with patients, she routinely prescribes medications and monitors patients.
-Among other tasks, Karen provides routine clinics at the surgery to address patient concerns, diagnosing potentially untreated minor illnesses/conditions, consults with the patient on the effects of the drugs, and to support patients with their prescribed drug regimes.
+Among other tasks, Karen provides routine clinics at the surgery to address patient concerns, diagnosing potentially untreated minor illnesses and conditions, consulting with patients on the effects of the drugs, and supporting patients with their prescribed drug regimes.

-At Wallingbrook, all patients are encouraged to speak to the pharmacist, Karen, who will be able to help with medication queries, shortage of medicines, medication reviews, discharge medication and chronic disease information.
-The pharmacist will always liaise with your GP directly if there are complex issues that require GP input and in some cases generate an appropriate appointment.
+At Wallingbrook Health Group, all patients are encouraged to speak to our Pharmacist Karen, who will be able to help with medication queries, shortage of medicines, medication reviews, discharge medication and chronic disease information.
+Karen will always liaise with your Doctor directly if there are complex issues that require a Doctor’s input and in some cases generate an appropriate appointment.